 The accompanying condensed consolidated financial statements are unaudited and have been prepared in accordance with GAAP.
 They include all adjustments that we consider necessary for a fair statement of the results for the interim periods presented.
 Such adjustments consisted only of normal recurring items unless otherwise disclosed.
-The September 30, 2018, Condensed Consolidated Balance Sheet was derived from audited financial statements but does not include all footnote disclosures from the annual financial statements.
+The September 30, 2018, Condensed Consolidated Balance Sheet was derived from audited financial statements but does not include all disclosures required by GAAP.